labormedia/transactions-visualization-example/README.md

 ## Description

 Getting started with Realtime Transaction Visualization through Web3's json-rpc Provider's Websocket Communication.
+This basic example uses a json-rpc stack manager for gathering the requests to json-rpc and comply with usage requests limits you could have.
+The visualization shows a grid of origin and target addresses of recent transactions, and the tiles colors represent how frequent was that particular origin:recipient pair in the pool of vert recent transactions.

 ## Installation

-Create a .env file with the following information from your provider:
+Create a .env file on the root folder of this project, with the following information from your provider:

 ```
 WEB3_TYPE=wss://            # ws:// or wss://